anpham39/lagom-cakery/README.md

 ### Description
 An e-commerce demo web shop for Lagom Cakery, a online bakery in Helsinki, Finland.
-Fetching products from my own API.
+Fetching products from Supabase.

 Checkout at: https://lagom-cakery.netlify.app